Browsing restrictions can be lifted for a fee.

 | 2025Q1 |

 The most recent financial report for Profound medical corp.
-(PROF) covers the period of 2025Q3 and was published on 2025/09/30.
+(PROF) covers the period of 2025Q4 and was published on 2025/12/31.
 This report is prepared according to IFRS/US GAAP standards and includes key financial indicators—Revenue, Profitability, Cash Flow, and Capital Structure.
 This information is essential for investors evaluating PROF's short-term business performance and financial health.
 For the latest updates on PROF's earnings releases, visit this page regularly.

 According to the past four quarterly reports, Profound medical corp.
-(PROF)'s earnings per share (EPS) shows a steady growth trend, with the latest EPS at -0.26.
+(PROF)'s earnings per share (EPS) shows a declining trend, with the latest EPS at -0.27.
 If EPS continues to rise due to revenue growth and cost optimization, it can support P/E valuation recovery and attract long-term investors.